TrueLayer/google-AP2/samples/python/scenarios/a2a/human-present/pay-by-bank/README.md

 **1. Pay by Bank purchase**

-*   The merchant agent will advertise support for PAY_BY_BANK payment method through its agent card and through the CartMandate once shopping is complete.
+*   The merchant agent will advertise support for TRUELAYER_VRP_MANDATE payment method through its agent card and through the CartMandate once shopping is complete.
 *   The preferred payment method in the user's wallet will be TrueLayer Pay by Bank enabled for instant payments.

 **2. Direct Payment Processing**

-*   Pay by Bank payments are processed directly without additional authentication challenges, providing a streamlined payment experience.
+*   TrueLayer VRP mandate payments are processed directly without additional authentication challenges, providing a streamlined payment experience.

 ## Executing the Example